Confinement and Deconfinement in Gauge Theories: A Quantum Field Theory: The Colour-Confined and Deconfined Phases

 ~~The $\mu$’s have energy dimension which sets the scale of this term.
 What sets this scale ?
 It seems to be the same effect which sets the scale of the standard chemical potential in finite temperature field theories.

 ~~This operator evolves colour (but not local observables) and is our $H_1$.

-~~In this example , the two terms in $H$ commute , making computations easy.
-But $|(0, 2) \rangle$ is its eigenstate, so ergodicity can show up only in the remaining states.
+~~In this example, the two terms in $H$ commute, making computations easy.
+But $|(0, 2) \rangle$ is an eigenstate of $H_1$, so ergodicity can show up only in the remaining states.
 But that is fine to illustrate the phenomenon.

 ~~A calculation shows that

 which gives the action of $e^{it H_1}$ on a chosen vector state.

 ~~The vector ( 0,0,1) in the basis indicated above is an eigenstate of $H_I$ and defines a deconfined phase. $H_1$ has eigenvalue $-2\mu_8$ and $e^{itH_1}$ has periodicity $\pi/\mu_8$.
 But under time evolution, the other two vectors never come back to the starting value as claimed.